rust-lang/book/second-edition/nostarch/chapter16.md

-One major tool Rust has for accomplishing message sending concurrency is the *channel*, a programming concept that Rust’s standard library provides an implemetation of.
+One major tool Rust has for accomplishing message sending concurrency is the *channel*, a programming concept that Rust’s standard library provides an implementation of.
 You can imagine a channel in programming like a channel of water, such as a stream or a river.
 If you put something like a rubber duck or a boat into a stream, it will travel downstream to the end of the river.